 - Emotional and social wellbeing

-Music therapy can also strengthen interpersonal, coping, and pain management skills, as well as improve cognition and increase self-awareness and self-expression.
+Utilizing music therapy for trauma can also strengthen interpersonal, coping, and pain management skills, as well as improve cognition and increase self-awareness and self-expression.

 However, there are some potential concerns for certain individuals with trauma history and how music therapy might affect them.